 About the Penn Literacy Network

 The Penn Literacy Network (PLN) is a comprehensive professional development/curricular enhancement/school reform program based in the Graduate School of Education at the University of Pennsylvania.
-PLN has provided on-site and regionally-based credit-bearing or non-credit bearing seminars, workshops, coaching programs and leadership trainings to more than 31,000 PreK-12 educators across the United States and internationally in the areas of reading, writing, special needs, ELL, mathematics, science, and technology since 1981.
+PLN has provided on-site and regionally-based credit-bearing or non-credit bearing courses, workshops, coaching programs and leadership trainings to more than 31,000 PreK-12 educators across the United States and internationally in the areas of reading, writing, special needs, ELL, mathematics, science, and technology since 1981.

 - To offer school communities a democratic co-constructionist framework for improving teaching/learning/assessment at every grade level across the curriculum.

 - To engage educators in critical reading of challenging texts, in critical writing and in critical conversations with their peers for their own development and to serve as a model for their teaching.